SIVF: GPU-Resident IVF Index for Streaming Vector Search: Introduction

-The absence of a GPU-native eviction operator is not an oversight but a consequence of the complexity involved in managing dynamic data structures within VRAM.
-Unlike CPU indices that utilize flexible dynamic arrays, GPU indices rely on pre-allocated, contiguous memory blocks to maximize memory coalescing and bandwidth utilization.
-Implementing in-place deletion on the GPU presents three orthogonal challenges.

-First, maintaining contiguous arrays requires dynamic memory management.
-Frequent reallocation and compaction of inverted lists within VRAM lead to severe memory fragmentation and costly data movement.
-Second, concurrent modification requires complex synchronization.
-Managing fine-grained locks to prevent race conditions when thousands of concurrent GPU threads attempt to modify shared list structures introduces significant latency.
-Third, standard inverted file (IVF) indices lack an ID-to-Location mapping.
+The lack of a GPU-resident eviction operator is not an oversight, but a consequence of how GPU IVF indices are engineered for throughput.
+To maximize memory coalescing and bandwidth utilization, inverted lists are typically stored in pre-allocated contiguous buffers.
+In this setting, naive tombstone deletion is hard to make practical.
+First, tombstones provide only logical deletion and do not reclaim space, so under a sliding-window workload dead entries accumulate and lists grow, forcing queries to scan and filter more invalid slots unless compaction is performed.
+Second, compaction and slot reuse in VRAM require bulk data movement and careful synchronization with concurrent queries and updates under the GPU memory model.
+In addition, standard InVerted File (IVF) indices lack an ID-to-Location mapping.
 Without a reverse index, locating a specific ID for deletion requires scanning all inverted lists, an operation with $O(N)$ complexity that negates the benefits of GPU acceleration.
-These constraints render naive in-place GPU eviction prohibitively inefficient.
+These constraints make naive GPU eviction prohibitively inefficient.